 Although technology is crucial, success doesn’t come just from knowing how to build something.
 You also need to know when to build something and who to build it for.

-If you have more technical knowledge then your partner, you should be in charge of building your product.
+If you have more technical knowledge than your partner, you should be in charge of building your product.
 And if your partner is better with people, then you should let him handle all the presentations and networking… You get the gist.

-While we don’t exactly know the startup failure-rates, we still know that they are rather high.
+While we don’t exactly know the startup failure rates, we still know that they are rather high.
 According to some researchers, the rate could be as high as 95%.
 Seeing how the cards are stacked against you, you have to find a person who knows the industry inside-out.